Chartered Member Stage 2: Initial Professional Development

 Achieving your IPD can be challenging whichever path you follow.
 However, we recognise that this can be more challenging for someone who has not been able to complete an ACTS, we have therefor developed recording tools that will help you plan and track your IPD.
 We also encourage you to find a mentor.

 You will need to record evidence against the attributes and get this evidence reviewed by your mentor or line manager before you submit it for assessment by IChemE.
 You can use the same tools to take a retrospective review of your IPD.
-Either way, if you have not completed an ACTS, you will need to make an IPD assessment submission to determine if you have met the IPD requirements.
-Our guidance document and submission example will help you do this.
+Either way, if you have not completed an ACTS, you will need to make an IPD submission to determine if you have met the IPD requirements.
+Our guidance document together with the provided submission example (including sample assessors' feedback and comments) will help you do this.